pustotnik/zenmake/docs/conftests.rst

 These tests can be run sequentially or in parallel (see ``act`` = ``parallel``).
 And they all are called on **configure** step (command **configure**).

+When it's possible results of the same configuration tests are cached but not between runnings of ZenMake.

 These configuration tests in ``dict`` format:

     ``act`` = ``check-headers``